adnan-rahman1/adnanrahman1/README.md

 - 👋 Hi, I’m Adnan Rahman
-- 👀 I’m a Full-stack Software Engineer
+- 👀 I’m a Full-Stack Software Engineer
 - 🌱 I’m specialized in ReactJS library and Spring Boot Framework and AWS
 - 💞️ I’m looking to collaborate on all kind of projects and also in startup
 - 📫 React me out via my email which include in my github profile or in my website https://www.fullstackapp.io